Sapphire-Health/ansible-epic/README.md

 # Ansible Azure Inventory

+## Customer Deployment Instructions
+* Deploy an Ubuntu 24.04 VM
+* Log into the VM using SSM or Bastion
+* Create a user for yourself if you haven't already using `sudo adduser <firstlast>`

 ## Requirements
 * Set up dynamic inventory for Azure/AWS
     * An account with inventory access to Azure/AWS